-- Demonstrate computing literacy. - Describe the functions and interrelationships of the building blocks of an operating system. - Solve problems, develop algorithms, and write objectoriented computer programs in at least two programming languages. - Apply mathematics to solve computing problems. - Effectively communicate, in written and oral form, a system solution, its documentation, and its implementation. - Use project management tools to manage information systems development projects. - Work effectively as part of a group/team. - Design a relational database with proper documentation. - Demonstrate proficiency in computer maintenance and networking.
+- Demonstrate computing literacy. - Describe the functions and interrelationships of the building blocks of an operating system. - Develop object-oriented computer programs in at least two programming languages. - Apply mathematics to solve computing problems. - Effectively communicate, in written and oral form, a system solution, its documentation, and its implementation. - Use project management tools to manage information systems development projects. - Work effectively as part of a group/team. - Design a relational database with proper documentation.